Dandelion jelly tastes a bit like honey.

 Lots and lots of dandelions!

 I sent my sons and a visiting friend out foraging with a gallon drink pitcher and they were back in a jiffy.
-I think their friend probably though I was a little kooky too!
+Their friend probably though I was a little kooky too!
 I think I’m getting a reputation!

 Then I used my fingers to pull off any green parts that were left.
 It is ok if there are little bits of green.